qemqemqem/aider/README.md

 # Aider - Enhanced Fork

+> **⚠️ BETA WARNING**: This enhanced fork is currently in beta.
+Features may change, break, or be removed without notice.
+Use at your own risk in production environments.

 This project is a fork of [aider.chat](https://aider.chat/), an AI pair programming tool that lets you collaborate with an LLM to edit code in your local Git repository.

 ## New Features